 3- Buff Your Nails

-Its important that you buff your nail bed before applying your Press On Nails.
-You see buffing removes the shiny oily top layer of your nails, this oily layer hinders the nail glue from properly bonding to the nail bed.
+- Removes the shiny oily top layer of your nails, this oily layer hinders the nail glue from properly bonding to the nail plate.

 4- Properly Clean Your Nails Before Application

-The first stage in cleaning your nails is that you need to remove any nail polish, acrylics, or any residue from your previous press-on nails from your nails.
+- The first stage in cleaning your nails is that you need to remove any nail polish, acrylics, or any leftover glue from your previous press-on nails from your nails.

-Next, you need to remove any dirt and other sediments on your nail bed that can seriously hinder the effectiveness of the adhesive or glue used on your Press On Nails.
+- Next, you need to remove any dirt and other sediments on your nail plate that might hinder the effectiveness of the adhesive or glue used on your Press On Nails.

-Also, ensure your nails are completely dry before applying moving on to the next step.
+Also, you need to ensure your nails are completely dry before moving on to the next step.

 Secondly, you need to wipe each of your nails with a cotton pad soaked with rubbing alcohol.
 This would help to remove the natural oil found on your nails.
 You see the oily layer on top of your nails would hinder the glue from bonding to your nail bed.

-Once the rubbing alcohol has dried you can proceed to apply the Press On Nails.
+Once the rubbing alcohol has evaporated you can proceed to apply the Press On Nails.

 5- Apply Your Press On Nails Correctly.

-When you are working with Press On Nails you need to apply the glue to both your naturals nails and to the underside of the Press on Nails.
-I recommend putting just a drop of glue at the center of both your nails and the press on nails.
+When you are working with Press On Nails you need to apply the glue to both your natural nails and to the underside of the Press on Nails.
+I recommend putting just a drop of glue at the center of both your nails and the Press on Nails.